paladihasini1-dot/cardiovascular-disease-prediction-retinal-images/README.md

 Project Overview

-This project focuses on predicting cardiovascular disease using retinal fundus images and deep learning techniques.

-Retinal images contain visible information about blood vessels and other retinal characteristics that can be useful for identifying patterns associated with cardiovascular health.
-The system analyzes a retinal image and predicts the corresponding cardiovascular disease risk/class.
+Predicting Cardiovascular Disease Using Retinal Images is an AI-based academic project that uses retinal fundus images to identify patterns associated with cardiovascular disease.

+The project applies image processing and deep learning techniques to analyze retinal images and generate a prediction through a computer-based system.

 Objectives

 - Analyze retinal fundus images using Artificial Intelligence.
+- Preprocess retinal images for model analysis.
 - Apply deep learning techniques for image classification.
-- Predict cardiovascular disease from retinal images.
+- Predict cardiovascular disease based on retinal image features.
-- Provide an automated and easy-to-use prediction system.
+- Develop an automated prediction system.
-- Support early identification of potential cardiovascular risk indicators.
+- Demonstrate the application of AI in medical image analysis.

 Technologies Used

 - Python
+- TensorFlow / Keras
 - Deep Learning
-- TensorFlow / Keras
+- Machine Learning
 - OpenCV
 - NumPy
+- Pandas
 - Matplotlib
-- Machine Learning
 - Retinal Image Processing

 Methodology

-The system follows these major steps:
+The system follows these steps:

-1. Collect retinal fundus images.
-2. Preprocess and resize the images.
-3. Prepare the dataset for model training.
-4. Train a deep learning image classification model.
-5. Evaluate the trained model.
-6. Provide a retinal image as input.
-7. Predict the cardiovascular disease class/risk.
-8. Display the prediction result.

-System Workflow

 Retinal Fundus Image
         ↓